vittoriop17/thesis_project/data/DISNEY/README.md

 N.B.: dev_set.tsv and test_set.tsv are built using the SilverSetConstruction technique, since there are no labeled data for this dataset.
 The assessment of the fine-tuning is made through fake labels...

+# Alternative to dev and test sets
+Use STS dev and test splits.
+In this way, we can rely on true labels.